This post may contain affiliate links. Please read our disclosure policy.

 No, this recipe cannot be made with almond meal, which is made of coarsely ground almonds that still have their dark brown skins intact.
 Similar to a gritty rice flour, almond meal won't combine fully enough with the other ingredients, and will add unpleasant texture to these pancakes.

-I find it easier to make these pancakes on an electric griddle, since I can work quickly and easily to pour out at least 4 pancakes at a time and still have plenty of room to flip them without disturbing the batter.
+I find it easier to make these pancakes on an electric griddle, since I can quickly and easily pour more pancakes at a time and still have plenty of room to flip them without disturbing the batter.
+Since almond flour burns easily, it helps to be able to control the temperature, too.

 If you're using an electric griddle to cook your pancakes, keep the temperature relatively low, at no more than 350°F. You want the pancakes to brown properly, but almond flour has so much fat that it tends to blacken if cooked at too high a temperature.
 The batter is also relatively thin, so it's best to let the pancakes set quite a bit before flipping them to cook on the other side.